nathanl/searchlight/README.md

 end
 ```

-### Accessors
+### Option Readers

-For each search method you define, Searchlight will define a corresponding accessor method.
+For each search method you define, Searchlight will define a corresponding option reader method.
 Eg, if you add `def search_first_name`, your search class will get a `.first_name` method that returns `options["first_name"]`.
 This is useful mainly when building forms.

 **Note that this checks for string keys** - you must either use them, or use something like `ActiveSupport::HashWithIndifferentAccess`.